This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 You can add more sauce if you like.
 To each their own.

 To start with, fold one side of the corn husk in.

 Fold the other side of the corn husk in.

 Lastly, fold in the pointy top to the center of the corn husk.

-Carefully place the uncooked Red Pork Tamales in a container standing up.
-You want the open side up.
-Do this until you are ready to place the tamales in the steamer.
+Caution: Carefully place the uncooked Pork Tamales in a container standing up while you assemble.
+You want the open side up, or the filling might fall out.

 Red Pork Tamales + VIDEO

 - 4 1/2 pounds pork butt or shoulder chopped in pieces